oneHalo/GAB/README.md

-# GAB: General Application Builder (Prototype)
+# AutoArchitect-AI: General Application Builder (Prototype)

 ## Empowering Web Creativity with AI Overview:

-### GAB revolutionizes web development by integrating AI power to make website building intuitive and accessible to all.
+### AutoArchitect-AI revolutionizes web development by integrating AI power to make website building intuitive and accessible to all.
 Dive into the new era of creating digital spaces, whether for business, personal,or creative needs, without the steep learning curve.
 ## Key Features:

     AI-Driven Design: Instantly generate and customize web content and layouts.